GabrielB12/Urban_Forecast/paper/paper.md

 Smart waste management systems have become an important research topic within smart city initiatives [@iot2019].
 Several IoT-based architectures have been proposed for monitoring urban waste containers using sensors, wireless communication, and cloud-based infrastructures [@smartCities].

-Many existing systems focus primarily on data collection and monitoring dashboards while offering limited predictive capabilities.
-Forecasting future fill levels can significantly improve route optimization and collection efficiency, especially in large urban environments.
+General-purpose forecasting libraries such as Prophet and StatsForecast provide powerful forecasting capabilities for a wide range of applications.
+However, these libraries are not specifically designed for smart waste monitoring workflows and typically require additional integration layers for IoT data ingestion, REST APIs, or AI-assisted interpretation.
+Similarly, IoT platforms such as ThingsBoard focus primarily on device connectivity and dashboard visualization, offering limited forecasting support.

 Machine learning and time-series forecasting approaches have been explored in urban monitoring applications, but many solutions require complex infrastructures or rely on computationally expensive models that are difficult to deploy in resource-constrained environments.

-Urban Forecast focuses on providing a lightweight, modular, and easy-to-integrate forecasting pipeline suitable for both academic research and practical IoT deployments.
-The software emphasizes interpretability, simplicity, and ease of integration with cloud-based architectures such as Supabase.
+Urban Forecast complements these existing tools by providing a lightweight and modular forecasting pipeline specifically designed for smart waste monitoring scenarios.
+The framework emphasizes interpretability, simplicity, and ease of integration with cloud-based architectures such as Supabase, enabling rapid experimentation and practical deployment in IoT environments with limited computational resources.

-Unlike many existing smart waste management solutions that prioritize dashboard visualization or complex deep learning architectures, Urban Forecast focuses on lightweight and interpretable forecasting approaches that can be easily deployed in IoT scenarios with limited computational resources.

 # Software design